 Public Safety Network

-A network of three complementary elements
+A resilient ecosystem of three complementary elements

 Existing analogue radio networks are being replaced with a single nationwide secure digital radio service, and multi-network priority cellular broadband capability - including voice, video, messaging and data - in urban, state highway and rural areas commonly accessed by frontline emergency services.
 Secure digital radio will provide voice and messaging services in many areas where cellular service is not available.